punchsppt/INT214/W04_63130500159/insight_data.md

 **Summary :**
 ```
 A book with the most least pages is Responsive Web Design Overview For Beginners in Kindle Edition type.
-It has only 50 pages and the price is 11.3.
+It has only 50 pages and the price is 11.3 USD.
 ```
 ---